Hailemari/go_crud_challenge/docs/api_documentation.md

-Here’s a detailed API documentation for the **Go CRUD Challenge** project.
-This file describes the endpoints, request/response formats, and error handling.
+Here's the complete API documentation for your **Go CRUD Challenge** project, now including the link to the published Postman documentation at the end:

 ---